ip2root/ip2root/README.md

 This tool aims to provide a root shell from a simple IP.

+WARNING : The tool is currently in an early state of release.
+You can track progress here : https://github.com/orgs/ip2root/projects/1

 ## DISCLAIMER

 The tool has been created to help pentesters and redteamers and should only be used against targets you have rights on.